 Private hip replacement Surgery Abroad Avoiding NHS Waiting Times.
 Why wait longer than you need?
 You can save money and time by opting for hip surgery abroad.
 Costs abroad for treatment is lower than in UK private clinics.
 There are no NHS waiting lists for hip surgery Abroad.

 An artificial hip joint is an implanted prosthesis to replace the functions of the hip joint after a loss of functionality.
-Artificial hips are used as surgical therapy mainly in cases of severe degenerative joint disorders (osteoarthritis of the hip).
 Hip replacement restores the ability to move without pain.
 Partial or total hip prostheses are used, depending on the severity of the damage.
 Orthopaedic surgery is the most common treatment abroad after plastic surgery and dental treatment.

 Hip replacement surgery implants options:

 The artificial acetabular cup and the implant stem are bonded to the bone using bone cement.
 For older patients, in particular, the use of bone cement for securing a hip implant is often advisable.
 The slow bony in the growth process of the artificial hip joint is avoided and the patient is able to load the leg again soon after the operative treatment abroad.